relign-ai/relign/README.md

 - **Training run Tooling**
   Evaluations, Checkpointing, Metric monitoring (wandb/tensorflow), and Reasoning trace analysis are not yet supported but will be supported soon!

-- **New Algorithms (e.g., GRPO)**
+- **New Algorithms**
-  [Deepseek-r1](https://github.com/deepseek-ai/DeepSeek-R1) introduced a new RL algorithm, GRPO, which will soon be available in RELIGN (we plan to evaluate it as well).
+  **GRPO**, introduced by Deepseek-r1, is now available in RELIGN.
+We plan to continue evaluating and refining its integration.

 - **More Memory-Efficient Algorithm Runners**
   Some runs require a lot of VRAM.
-We aim to setup smaller
-  scale experiments such that developers can run and train models on single-gpu machines
+We aim to set up smaller scale experiments such that developers can run and train models on single-GPU machines.

+---

+## Training Runs

+We benchmarked **GRPO**.
+You can view the detailed training report [here](https://wandb.ai/darrynbiervliet/relign-02/reports/Model-realignment-with-GRPO--VmlldzoxMTM5OTYxOA?accessToken=cvgxqwdrxvfyd041j92snl69qi7di49zs26ir72g208dwmps4xdjmmuzrazbyxq6).

 ---